LuisVenegasLeiva/Pokedex/README.md

 Creator: Luis Venegas Leiva

-Instructions: Download the project and open index.html on your browser
+Instructions: Download the project, extract files and open index.html on your browser